Marine management Conservation strategies

 Through an alliance for sound management, efficient enforcement and systematic monitoring of the national park Helping the development of a science-based, up to date, clear and accepted regulatory framework, through a new management plan with PM with an accepted zoning and clear regulations for all the users of the area.
 Facilitating a better management system to face potentially increase of demand of access to the park.
 Sharing information and assisting in field enforcement and monitoring.

 Monitoring, and conservation and sustainable use projects carried out by Cuban scientists and conservationists We support research, monitoring, and conservation and sustainable use projects in the park and its surrounding areas.
 We must to explore new avenues to continue deepening the scientific knowledge that hold up wise management decision in the park.

-Guaranteeing an efficient, secure and effective management of tourism operations in the park We agreed to limit the number of tourists, jealously observe carrying capacity limits and good practices, have implemented a rotation system of fishing zones and limited the number of skiffs.
-We also continue working to diversify the options of low-impact activities for visitors, while excluding other that could represent some risk to biodiversity and ecosystems.
+Guaranteeing an efficient, secure and effective management of environmental projects and initiatives within the marine park.
+We agreed to limit the number of visitors, observe carrying capacity limits and good practices, have implemented a rotation system of utilization areas and limited the number of research vessels.
+We also continue working to diversify the options of low-impact options for visiting humanitarians and researchers, while excluding others that could represent some risk to biodiversity and ecosystems.